 Corsair Carbide Series SPEC-02

 I have used this case in my builds and also reviewed it in some of my posts like in Best Corsair Cases.
 I have personally built in this case for my friend and it’s worthy of making to this list.
 The SPEC-02 is the next and a little-upgraded version of the SPEC-01 but it’s still one of my choices for building a cool PC.
-The design and ventilation are almost same but there is one more slot for adding a 120mm fan at the bottom beside the PSU.
+The design and ventilation are almost the same but there is one more slot for adding a 120mm fan at the bottom beside the PSU.

-The case also has a good ventilation at the front.
+The case also has good ventilation at the front.
 As many cases despite having 2 or 3 fan slots at the front don’t have proper ventilation, they either have the gaps for airflow at the sides or a the top/bottom but it limits the airflow just as Phanteks P400.
 But this one has a dust filter along with good ventilation on the front panel.
 At the top side or bottom side, it doesn’t have any dust filter, so it will accumulate dust easily.

-As for compatibility, it has a good support for long graphics cards, tool-less HDD installation and a good location for SSD bays which are in the HDD cage.
+As for compatibility, it has good support for long graphics cards, tool-less HDD installation and a good location for SSD bays which are in the HDD cage.
 Cable management is also fine.
-It’s not that spectacular because there are some flaws like not having a separate cutout of routeing the CPU cable but there is some fine space at the back of the motherboard tray but don’t expect it to be the cleanest.
+It’s not that spectacular because there are some flaws like not having a separate cutout of routing the CPU cable but there is some fine space at the back of the motherboard tray but don’t expect it to be the cleanest.

 Check:- Best Mid-Tower Cases